Muyoba Macwani

 Muyoba Macwani is a nuclear physicist who is a political Zambian figure and has been actively involved in the fight for equal rights for all Zambians and has taken an active role in the fight for the restoration of the Barotseland agreement in the Zambian constitution.

 Education

 Muyoba Macwani is a nuclear physicist who did his undergraduate studies at the University of Zambia.
-He obtained his masters from the University of Surrey after which he obtained his PhD in nuclear physics in 1982 with a focus in Neutron activation analysis without multi-element standards from Imperial College London.
+He obtained his master's from the University of Surrey after which he obtained his PhD in nuclear physics in 1982 with a focus in Neutron activation analysis without multi-element standards from Imperial College London.